Promotion of recycling, managing chemical substances,

 Measures to Prevent Global Warming at Overseas Manufacturing Sites

-The overseas ratio of energy consumption continued its increasing trend, owing to expansion in production facilities and growth in items produced at overseas sites.
-However, in 2019, the ratio decreased from the previous year as a result of an increase in energy consumption in Japan and a review of equipment operations.
-Going forward, TOK will continue to engage in production activities with a focus on energy conservation through a PDCA cycle for environmental management systems.
+The overseas ratio of energy consumption temporarily decreased in 2019 but started to increase again in 2020.
+The probable causes are the increased production equipment and extended cleanrooms at production sites in the United States and South Korea combined with an increase in production volume.
+Going forward, TOK will continue its production activities with a focus on energy conservation through a PDCA cycle for environmental management systems.

 |Year||Domestic total（kL）||Overseas total（kL）||Overseas ratio（％）|

 TOK has been using environmental accounting since 2000.
 This allows the Company to conduct environmental management while monitoring the expenses and effects of environmental programs.
-In 2019, environmental conservation expenses totaled ¥659 million, mainly for the prevention of pollution and recycling of resources.
+In 2020, environmental conservation expenses totaled ¥1,025 million, mainly for the prevention of pollution and the recycling of resources.

 * Environmental accounting: A system for understanding environmental conservation related investments made by, and expenses incurred by, businesses and other organizations, as well as the effects of such investments, in quantitative terms (currency or physical quantity) and communicating such information to stakeholders